Protector Behind Bars

 - In Sin City, John Hartigan is behind bars and unable to protect Nancy, a young girl who had previously survived a Serial Killer.
 His anguish over her possible anguish drives him to get parole and go rescue her.

 - In the "Tarnished Angel" arc of Astro City, Steeljack, prisoner and believing that the Honor Guard did not believe him about the danger, breaks free and get back to the city because he realizes that the small-time crooks of the city had no one to protect them against a murderer but him.

-- Played straight and then subverted in the end of 1984.
+- Played straight and then subverted in the end of Nineteen Eighty-Four.
 Once they find his Room 101 fear, Winston would gladly betray Julia.

 - Jean Valjean's reason in Les MisÚrables for pleading with Javert to delay his imprisonment was due to him wanting to avoid being this for Cosette.

 - This can happen to Ethan in Heavy Rain if he's arrested twice.
 Jayden will save him the first time, but if it happens again Ethan will spend the rest of the game locked in a holding cell.
 And if the real killer isn't brought to justice, Ethan will hang himself after he's found guilty for the Origami murders.